-To overview License audit results, in the inspection report click thetab.
+To view license audit results, in the inspection report click thetab.

 License audit inspection results are grouped into a dependency tree.

-If applicable, you can expand a specific dependency to overview its dependency tree.
+If applicable, you can expand a specific dependency to see its dependency tree.

-Using, you can switch between all project dependencies and the dependencies that have incompatible licenses.
+Using, you can switch between all project dependencies and dependencies which licenses are incompatible with the project license.

 Underyou can find the list of project licenses.
-Using , you can overview the rules of license compatibility.
+Using , you can view the rules of license compatibility.

 You can download the list of dependencies in various formats.